top of page

-Ben Gurion requested in his will that his home in Kibbutz Sde Boker, in which he and his wife Paula lived for 20 years, be maintained and remain open to the public.
-Their Desert Home is now part of a tourist complex that includes huts in which short movies are shown.
+David Ben Gurion requested in his will that his home in Kibbutz Sde Boker, in which he and his wife Paula lived for the last 12 or so years of their lives, remain open to the public.
+Their Desert Home is now part of a tourist complex of huts that includes their home and huts with short movies and exhibits.

-Just before the ticket office in hut #2 is shown a 12-minute animated movie “Ben Gurion Hosting.”
-This briefly summarizes his life, including his success in converting his hometown in Poland to Hebrew-speakers when he was aged 14.
-Understandably, much of this movie is about Ben-Gurion’s connection to the Negev.
+Just before the ticket office in hut #2 can be seen a 12-minute animated movie “Ben Gurion Hosting.”
+This briefly summarizes his life, including his success in converting his hometown in Poland to Hebrew-speakers when he was aged just 14.
+Much of this movie is about Ben-Gurion’s connection to the Negev.
 You can view English subtitles by pressing the appropriate button on the controls on the wall.
 For the rest of the exhibits, you need to go through the ticket office.

 At the center of the compound is Ben-Gurion’s home, which includes his library of 5,000 books.
 He was an avid reader and it is interesting to see the wide range of books he read.

 Within the compound is another hut showing the movie “Who is a Leader?” a 17-minute movie about different facets of Ben Gurion’s leadership.
 This can be heard in English.
-By opening up a discussion about Ben-Gurion’s leadership, this movie introduces Ben-Gurion’s achievements in founding the state.
+By opening up a discussion about Ben-Gurion’s leadership, this movie does introduce Ben-Gurion’s achievements in founding the State of Israel.

 Gypsum house was the first house erected in Sde Boker and contains an exhibition of Ben-Gurion’s vision of the Negev and his connection to the kibbutz.

 Admission: Visiting hours are 8.30 a.m. to 4.00 p.m.
 Sunday to Thursday, Friday and holiday eves 8.30 a.m. to 2.00 p.m. and Saturday and holidays 10.00 a.m. to 4.00 p.m.
 Last entry is about one hour prior to closing time.
 A coffee shop and restrooms are close to the parking lot.
+They do not have kashrut certification.
 Admission is 25 NIS for adults and 15 NIS for children and seniors.
 Tours can be arranged in advance for an additional charge.
 Tours are available in Hebrew from Sunday to Friday at 11.00 a.m.
 Their phone number is 08 656-0469.
 This is their website:

 Public transport: Enter “ צריף בן גוריון “ into Moovit.
 There are buses from Be’ersheva.